hackclub/ai-safety-dance/intro.md

 * The same way a CEO can affect the world from their air-conditioned office: move money around.
 An AI could just *pay* people to do stuff for it.
 * Hack into people's private devices & data, then blackmail them into doing stuff for it.
 (Like in *the* bleakest Black Mirror episode, [*Shut Up And Dance*](https://en.wikipedia.org/wiki/Shut_Up_and_Dance_%28Black_Mirror%29).)
 * Hacking autonomous drones/quadcopters.
 I'm honestly surprised nobody's committed a murder with a recreational quadcopter yet, like, by flying it into highway traffic, or into a jet's engine during takeoff/landing.
-* An AI could persuade/bribe/blackmail a CEO or politician to manufacture a *lot* physical robots — (for the supposed purpose of manual labor, military warfare, search-and-rescue missions, delivery drones, lab work, a Robot Catboy Maid, etc) — then the AI hacks *those* robots, and uses them to affect the physical world.
+* An AI could persuade/bribe/blackmail a CEO or politician to manufacture a *lot* of physical robots — (for the supposed purpose of manual labor, military warfare, search-and-rescue missions, delivery drones, lab work, a Robot Catboy Maid, etc) — then the AI hacks *those* robots, and uses them to affect the physical world.

 #### :x XZ